This creamy, sweet Strawberry Piña Colada smoothie blends coconut, pineapple, and strawberries for a fun twist on the classic. (No alcohol.)

 Quick Tip

-I recommend drinking this Strawberry Piña Colada all in one sitting, preferably right after making it.
-This beverage really doesn’t sit or store well.
+I like drinking this Strawberry Piña Colada all in one sitting, preferably right after making it.
+It doesn’t sit or store well.

 5 from 1 vote